 Friendship problems may be an occasional incident where both children disagree and find it difficult to resolve the disagreement without adult help.
-It is unlikely to be repeated behaviour and may even be accidental, where both children make an effort to resolve the problem.
+It is unlikely to be repeated behaviour and may even be accidental, where both children try to resolve the problem.
 However, we recognise that repeated friendship problems can sometimes lead to bullying behaviour.